aghsa97/hive-streaming/README.md

 - If the data can't be sent to the server after retrying 3 times, the data will be dequed from the queue.
 In real world scenario, if we have a native client we would want to store the data in a local database or a file and retry sending it to the server later.
 Otherwise, if we are using a web client, storing the data in web storage will lose us the data anyway if the user clears the browser cache or reboots.

 - I chose HTTP over WebSockets because I assumed that we do not need real-time data.
 And I added a timeout of one second between each request to the server for demonstration purposes.
 In real world scenario, I would remove the timeout and send the requests as fast as possible.

+- I made unit test for the API routes just to make sure that the API routes are working as expected.
+I did not make unit tests for the utility functions because they are very simple and they are not doing any complex logic.

 - "Empty Database" button is added for demonstration purposes.